ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 To download a collection and its dependencies for an offline install, run ``ansible-galaxy collection download``.
 This downloads the collections specified and their dependencies to the specified folder and creates a ``requirements.yml`` file which can be used to install those collections on a host without access to a Galaxy server.
+All the collections are downloaded by default to the ``./collections`` folder.

 Just like the ``install`` command, the collections are sourced based on the :ref:`configured galaxy server config <galaxy_server_config>`.
 Even if a collection to download was specified by a URL or path to a tarball, the collection will be redownloaded from the configured Galaxy server.

 Collections can be specified as one or multiple collections or with a ``requirements.yml`` file just like ``ansible-galaxy collection install``.

-To download a single collection and its dependencies
+To download a single collection and its dependencies:

 .. code-block:: bash

    ansible-galaxy collection download my_namespace.my_collection

-To download a single collection at a specific version
+To download a single collection at a specific version:

 .. code-block:: bash

    ansible-galaxy collection download my_namespace.my_collection:1.0.0

-To download multiple collection either specify multiple collections as command line arguments like above or use a requirements file in the format documented with :ref:`collection_requirements_file`.
+To download multiple collections either specify multiple collections as command line arguments as shown above or use a requirements file in the format documented with :ref:`collection_requirements_file`.

 .. code-block:: bash

    ansible-galaxy collection download -r requirements.yml

-All the collections are downloaded by default to the ``./collections`` folder but ``-p`` or ``--download-path`` can be used to specify another path
+All the collections are downloaded by default to the ``./collections`` folder but you can use ``-p`` or ``--download-path`` to specify another path:

 .. code-block:: bash

-   ansible-galaxy collection download my_namespace.my_collection -p /tmp/collections
+   ansible-galaxy collection download my_namespace.my_collection -p ~/offline-collections

-Once the collection have been downloaded the folder will contain the collections specified, their dependencies, and a ``requirement.yml`` file.
-This folder can be used as is by ``ansible-galaxy collection install`` to install them on a host without access to a Galaxy or Automation Hub server.
+Once you have downloaded the collections, the folder contains the collections specified, their dependencies, and a ``requirements.yml`` file.
+You can use this folder as is with ``ansible-galaxy collection install`` to install the collections on a host without access to a Galaxy or Automation Hub server.

 .. code-block:: bash

-   # This must be run when in the directory that contains the offline collections and requirements.yml file downloaded
+   # This must be run from the folder that contains the offline collections and requirements.yml file downloaded
-   # by the internet connect host
+   # by the internet-connected host
    cd ~/offline-collections
    ansible-galaxy collection install -r requirements.yml